 As the state, national, and international communities work to tackle the causes and effects of global climate change, it is pivotal that we take local action to reduce emissions, conserve natural resources, adapt our infrastructure, and build a resilient Cincinnati for the next generation.
-After all, cities like ours are the perfect communities to bring climate action to life-big enough to understand real-time impacts, yet
+After all, cities like ours are the perfect communities to bring climate action to life-big enough to understand real-time impacts, yet nimble enough to get things done.

-I am proud of what our City and residents have nimble enough to get things done. worked together to produce in the 2023 Green Cin-Cincinnati has long been recognized as a leader in cinnati Plan that follows.
-As your Mayor, I join City the environmental field.
-We were named the nation's leaders and our many partners in a shared commit-Most Sustainable City twice since 2018 by Site Selecment to doing what it takes to accomplish the vision tion Magazine, #2 for Urban Agriculture by Best Cities set forth.
-I want to thank everyone who has helped for Urban Gardening, and 4th out of the top 100 Cities prepare this Plan, and I call on all Cincinnatians to help us make the 2023 Green Cincinnati Plan a reality. with the Best Parks by the Trust for Public Lands.
+Cincinnati has long been recognized as a leader in the environmental field.
+We were named the nation's Most Sustainable City twice since 2018 by Site Selection Magazine, #2 for Urban Agriculture by Best Cities for Urban Gardening, and 4th out of the top 100 Cities with the Best Parks by the Trust for Public Lands.
 We have so much to be proud of, yet there is still plenty of work to do.